We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 The insurance company may undervalue your case and may not fully investigate the total damages you’ve suffered.

-With Ashwin Madia as your Minnesota personal injury lawyer, he will take the time to determine the full extent of your injuries and losses.
+With Madia Newville as your Minnesota personal injury lawyer, we will take the time to determine the full extent of your injuries and losses.
 Your damages typically include financial and emotional injuries, also known as economic and noneconomic damages.

 If your injuries are severe enough, you may not be able to return to your previous job.
-Ashwin will also look into your lost earning capacity because of the injury.
+We will also look into your lost earning capacity because of the injury.

 In addition to the pain you’re feeling, it can also be frustrating to need to rest so you can heal.
 Your movement and what you can do each day may be inhibited because of your accident.
 This may mean you need help around the house or need to rely on others to take care of you.
 Missing out on the parts of life that you enjoyed is also possible.
 While you will need to rest during this time, this aspect of your injury is also something you can recover.